rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/hexgrid/[GRID_ID].md

 - For numbered streets, keep the ordinal attached directly to the number without spaces (e.g., "14TH ST NW" is correct, while "14 TH ST NW" is not).
 - Always include the road type after the name or number, followed by the quadrant (e.g., "PENNSYLVANIA AVE NW").
 - Don’t use "and" for intersections; always use "&" (e.g., "14TH ST NW & PENNSYLVANIA AVE NW").
+- If you don’t see the intersection listed here, try reversing the order (e.g., change "PENNSYLVANIA AVE NW & 14TH ST NW" to "14TH ST NW & PENNSYLVANIA AVE NW").

 </Details>